 Because of the dense vegetation and low water conditions, samples could not be collected for most of 2010, and no samples were collected in 2011 through 2014.
 Because of ongoing conditions, staff eliminated this sampling station in 2015.
-Like Lower Lake Lafayette, Leon County staff and FDEP are in discussions regarding the re-classification of this waterbody from a lake to a wetland.

 Thank you for your interest in maintaining the quality of Leon County's water resources.
 Please feel free to contact us if you have any questions.